balena-io-experimental/balena-prometheus-grafana/README.md

 ```
 Be sure to adjust the _armv7_ ARG to suit your device.

-Finally, add a new entry in the Device Variables for the application with Prometheus and Grafana.
-Add the variable _TARGETS_ and enter the host IP addresses and ports, such as 10.128.1.134:9100, 10.128.1.211:9100, etc. Spaces are optional.
+Finally, add a new entry in the balenaCloud Device Variables for the application running Prometheus (and Grafana).
+Add the variable _TARGETS_ and enter values that are the host IP addresses and ports of the devices you want to monitor, such as _10.128.1.134:9100, 10.128.1.211:9100_, etc. Spaces are optional.

 ![Add a device variable](http://tonellolabs.com/grafana_env_var.png)